nedbat/coveragepy/doc/cmd.rst

 For example, when installing on Python 2.7, you will be able to use ``coverage``, ``coverage2``, or ``coverage-2.7`` on the command line.

-Coverage has a number of commands which determine the action performed:
+Coverage.py has a number of commands which determine the action performed:

 * **run** -- Run a Python program and collect execution data.